-In 2019 the Texas Legislature passed a law that creates an exception to this rule for those who are in the process of evacuating from a declared state or local disaster area or those who are returning to that area after evacuating.
-The exception applies for 7 days after the initial disaster declaration is issued (unless the governor specifically extends that time period).
+In 2019 the Texas Legislature passed a law that creates an exception to the requirement for a License to Carry for those in the process of evacuating from a declared state or local disaster area or returning to that area after evacuating.
+The exception applies for 7 days after the initial disaster declaration is issued (unless the Governor specifically extends that time period).
 The law does not apply to those who are prohibited by law from possessing a firearm.
 The law is codified at Section 46.15 of the Texas Penal Code.

 Section 46.02 of the Texas Penal Code sets out parameters for when the carrying of a handgun is unlawful.
 Subsection (k) of Section 46.15 says that Section 46.02 does not apply to a person who carries a handgun if the following 3 conditions are met:

 (1) the person carries the handgun while:

 (A) evacuating from an area following the declaration of a state of disaster under Section 418.014, Government Code, or a local state of disaster under Section 418.108, Government Code, with respect to that area; or